ivmfnal/metacat/docs/mql.rst

 .. code-block:: sql

-    datasets test:a with children recursively,
+    datasets test:a with subsets recursively,
-            test:c with children,
+            test:c with subsets,
             matching test:x*

 Dataset name patterns in the above examples use POSIX pattern syntax.
 They can include eiher '*' to match any substring or '?'